hud-code/blinqr.io/src/content/docs/contributing/how-to-contribute.md

 ---
 title: How to Contribute
-description: Guidelines for contributing to the BlinQR project.
+description: Guidelines for contributing to the blinqr project.
 ---

-Thank you for your interest in contributing to BlinQR!
+Thank you for your interest in contributing to blinqr!
 This guide will help you get started.

 ## Ways to Contribute